 22. Secure Your Wi-Fi Network

 Your wireless network is a gateway to personal and financial information.
-Keep it secure with strong passwords and consider a firewall for additional security.
+To protect it, use strong passwords and consider a firewall.

 23. Conduct Regular Maintenance Checks